-Bright Zinc – bright zinc barbells are ideal for home gyms because they’re more resilient to corrosion, wear, and tear compared to black oxide and bare steel bars.
+Bright Zinc – bright zinc barbells are ideal for home gyms because they’re more resilient to corrosion, wear, and tear compared to black oxide and bars.
 However, the big issue that most serious lifters have with them is that the bright zinc coating tends to interfere with the feel of steel.
-Although you’ll still have a decent grip, it won’t feel like a bare steel barbell.
+Although you’ll still have a decent grip, it won’t feel like a barbell.

 Grip and Knurling

 There are three types of grip and knurling that you’ll see on any bar you encounter: slippery hill, sharp mountain, and grippy volcano.
 If you’re a beginner, you’re much more likely to have encountered the slippery hill knurls in at least half of the gyms you’ve been to.
 On the other hand, the sharp mountain and grippy volcano knurls are a bit less likely unless you happen to find a gym with a dedicated power lift and deadlifting station for serious trainers.

 Slippery Hill – slippery hill knurling is the most common type of knurling found in most beginner bars.
 They’re smoother, offer a decent amount of grip for less extreme exercises, and are more comfortable for users who haven’t developed their calluses yet.
 But it comes with a major drawback: it’s not ideal for deadlifting because it tends to slip right out of your hands.